Be a Man! Samurai School

-Be A Man!
+Be a Man!
 Samurai School (魁!!男塾, Sakigake!!
 Otokojuku) is a Japanese film released in 2008.
-It is written, directed by and starring Tak Sakaguchi.
-This is the first film he has directed.
+It was the directorial debut of Tak Sakaguchi, who also wrote and starred in the film.
 It is based on Akira Miyashita's manga series Sakigake!!
 Otokojuku.
 The film's ending theme is "Yaiba" (刃, Blade) by The Back Horn.

-It premiered at the Fantasia Festival in 2008, and was subsequently screened at the New York Asian Film Festival in 2009.
+Be a Man!
+Samural School premiered at the Fantasia Festival in 2008, and was subsequently screened at the New York Asian Film Festival in 2009.

 Plot

 Genji Togashi (Shōei) visits his brother's grave and informs him that he too will be enrolling in Otokojuku.
 Young Yakuza successor Hidemaro Gokukouji (Hiroyuki Onoue) runs into thugs from Kanto Gogakuren while partying, but is saved by Momotaro Tsurugi (Tak Sakaguchi).
 As it turns out, Hidemaro's mother (Tomoko Nakajima) already decided to send him to Otokojuku for him to become a man.

 At the enrollment ceremony, Hidemaro is assaulted by the head instructor Oni-Hige (Shun Sugata) for not getting into line properly.
 After he finds Momo and meets Togashi, Oni-Hige introduces the principal, Heihachi Edajima (Akaji Maro).
 Edajima gives his introductory speech.
 At orientation, 1st years Tazawa (Taketori no Yamaguchi) and Matsuo (Yoshiaki Yoza) are forced by Tange and the 2nd years to perform ridiculous tasks and manly performances.
 Togashi and Toramaru stand up to Tange (Masaki Miura), a brawl breaks out and Momo gets involved.
 The fight is interrupted by 2nd year leader Gouji Akashi (Tetsushi Tanaka), who challenges Momo to a sword fight, which itself gets interrupted by Oni-Hige before a true victor can be decided.